vcmi/VCMI.eu/content/news/vcmi-1.2.0-release.md

 **Please note that save games from v1.1 are incompatible with v1.2!**

 ## And many others
-The list of changes is too big to fit here, please refer to the he detailed backlog is on [the release page](https://github.com/vcmi/vcmi/releases/tag/1.1.0). **TODO**: Update link
+The list of changes is too big to fit here, please refer to the he detailed backlog is on [the release page](https://github.com/vcmi/vcmi/releases/tag/1.2.0).

 But the journey doesn't end here, more features are already scheduled for 1.3 release.